Gateway building reception area

 Key themes of the module include:

-• ley drivers and contemporary issues in practice.
+• Key drivers and contemporary issues in practice.

-Over the 15 weeks, you will cover key skills and knowledge for practice, such as:
+Throughout the module, you will cover key skills and knowledge for practice, such as:

 • care planning to meet the patient's health and safety needs